 New undergraduate and graduate for-credit degree programs that have been approved by the Quality Council on or after September 1, 2011 are detailed in this database, which can be searched in multiple ways: by university, year, program level and/or keyword.

-Program Approvals: Ryerson University
+Program Approvals: Toronto Metropolitan University (formerly Ryerson)

 Digital technologies continue to provide disruptive innovation in our organizations and in our society.
 This Professional Master’s Diploma in the Management of Technology and Innovation is designed to help executives who are responsible for information technology to improve their executive leadership skills and technology and innovation management skills.
 This program, housed in the Ted Rogers School of Management, will equip Chief Information Officers (CIOs) with a set of skills, models and frameworks, to manage the ongoing competitive deployment of information technology within specific business sectors and within society.
 The Diploma courses and capstone project address strategy, innovation, leadership, and global technology trends that will help CIOs develop a higher capability in managing innovative technology as executive leaders within their organizations.